mpftesta0/autoint/README.md

 ### Customize your assistants

-1. Define your OpenAI Assistant parameters in `assistants/`
+1. Define your OpenAI Assistant parameters in `assistants/` in a JSON file.

 ```json
 {